Kleine zaal

 - Rang 1 €4,00

 Hawijch Elders is a promising Dutch violinist and Artist in Residence at the Queen Elisabeth Music Chapel, where she studies with Augustin Dumay.
-She recently won first prize at the Premio Internazionale Antonio Mormone, one of the most prestigious and distinctive international violin competitions today.
-In 2023, she was awarded first prize at the Henri Marteau Violin Competition, and she previously received prizes at competitions including the Kogan and Odessa competitions.
-She has performed as a soloist with orchestras such as the Netherlands Philharmonic Orchestra and the Residentie Orkest, and made her debut at BOZAR Brussels in 2023.
-Hawijch forms a duo with pianist Sander Sittig and plays chamber music with musicians including Valeriy Sokolov and Maria Milstein.
+She recently won first prize at the Premio Internazionale Antonio Mormone, one of today’s most prestigious and distinctive international violin competitions.
+In 2023 she was already awarded first prize at the Henri Marteau Violin Competition, and earlier received prizes at, among others, the Kogan and Odessa competitions.
+She has performed as a soloist with orchestras such as the Netherlands Philharmonic Orchestra and Residentie Orkest, and made her debut at BOZAR Brussels in 2023.
+She is regularly featured on NPO Klassiek and has appeared on the well-known television program Podium Klassiek.
+As a chamber musician, she has performed with artists including Sol Gabetta, Valeriy Sokolov, Bertrand Chamayou, and Frank Braley.
+In the 2025/2026 season, she will make her debut with Phion, the Stuttgarter Philharmoniker, the FORM Orchestra, and more.

 National Musical Instruments Foundation

-Hawijch plays a Gennaro Gagliano violin (Naples, ca. 1755) and a bow by Jean Pierre Marie Persoit (Paris, 19th century), on loan from the National Musical Instruments Foundation.
-This foundation supports 400 musicians with inspiring instruments and holds one of the largest collections of musical instruments in Europe: more than 500 instruments and 250 bows.
-The collection includes masterpieces from the history of Dutch violin making and continues to grow thanks to donations, gifts, and bequests.
-The foundation also promotes Dutch instrument making through new commissions.
-In this way, it plays an essential role in supporting musical talent and preserving cultural heritage.
+Hawijch plays a violin by Gennaro Gagliano (Naples, c.
+1755) and a bow by Dominique Pecatte (Paris, 19th century).
+The violin is part of the “Willem G. Vogelaar Collection” and the bow of the “Tettelaar Collection,” both on loan from the National Musical Instruments Fund.
+This fund supports 400 musicians with inspiring instruments and holds one of the largest musical instrument collections in Europe: more than 500 instruments and 250 bows.
+The collection includes masterpieces from the history of Dutch violin making and continues to grow thanks to donations, gifts, and legacies.
+The fund also supports Dutch instrument making through new commissions.
+In this way, it plays an essential role in fostering musical talent and preserving cultural heritage.
 For more information, visit muziekinstrumentenfonds.nl.

 After the concert